Gradient flows for empirical Bayes in high-dimensional linear models: Experiments

-The reduction of ULA bias at the final step size $\eta_t^\varphi=0.1$ yields a reduction of the average TV error of the estimated density to 0.046, from 0.075 for the fixed choice $\eta_t^\varphi=1.0$.
+The reduction of ULA bias for large $t$ yields a reduction of the final TV error (averaged across 10 trials) to 0.040, from 0.070 for the fixed choice $(\eta_t^\varphi,\eta_w^\varphi)=(1.0,0.01)$.
 We recommend using this log-linear decay (\ref{eq:loglinearstep}) as the default option for problems of this size, with the possibility of increasing $\eta_t^w$ relative to $\eta_t^\varphi$ for problems with higher dimension $p$.